davidcarlisle/ll/en/help.md

-   Note that  **LaTeX Online** requires no login or signup of any sort so it is very convenient for small examples, but neither this site more `latexonline.cc` site provide any mechanism to save your document any changes that you make to the example are lost if you move off the page.
+   Note that  **LaTeX Online** requires no login or signup of any sort so it is very convenient for small examples, but neither this site nor `latexonline.cc` site provide any mechanism to save your document.
+Any changes that you make to the example are lost if you move off the page.

-2. Use the **Overleaf* Service.
+2. Use the **Overleaf** Service.
 The <button>Open in Overleaf</button>
-   Will submit the code to **Overleaf**.
+   button will submit the code to **Overleaf**.

-   If you do not have an account, or the account details are not already cached in your browser then you will be resirected to a login page where you may login or register with Overleaf.
+   If you do not have an account, or the account details are not already cached in your browser, then you will be redirected to a login page where you may login or register with Overleaf.
 This is a free service but does require you to give some details and agree to terms and conditions.

-   If your Overleaf account is already cached in your browser a new project will be opened with the code and you may edit it in overleaf which will simultaneously run LaTeX on your code showing the resulting output or error log.
+   If your Overleaf account is already cached in your browser, then Overleaf will be opened in a new tab, with a new project with the code and you may edit it in Overleaf which will simultaneously run LaTeX on your code showing the resulting output or error log.

-   The editing fetaures in overleaf are far more extensive than on thsi site, and you may save your project in your overleaf account and return to it later.
+   The editing fetaures in Overleaf are far more extensive than on this site, and you may save your project in your overleaf account and return to it later.